-The formal entrance requirements for students wishing to study A Level Politics are at least a grade B in GCSE English Language or Literature, and at least a grade B in GCSE History (a suitable alternative subject to History may be considered where a student can demonstrate dedication to the study of Politics).
-Students must also have achieved 17 GCSE points across a maximum of 6 subjects.
+The formal entrance requirements for students wishing to study A Level Politics are:

+- At least a grade B in GCSE English Language or Literature; and - A grade B or above in GCSE History is preferred.
+A B grade in a suitable alternative literary-based subject (Geography or RE) to History will be considered where a student can demonstrate dedication to the study of Politics. - All students selecting this subject must have a minimum of 17 GCSE points (across 6 subjects).

 Few subjects are as relevant to our everyday lives as Government and Politics.
 This is a stimulating and rewarding subject that would suit any student who is interested in people, power and fairness in society.
 Studying Government and Politics gives students a real insight into the world in which they live.
 Students learn how the political decisions that affect our lives are made and who has the power and authority to make those decisions.
 They also develop analytical and evaluative skills as they debate topical and controversial issues, form their own political opinions and study different ideological viewpoints.